jyoung57/reading-notes/code-201/class-05.md

 5. Describe two ways you could add spacing around the characters displayed in an h1 element.

+* You can do inline CSS or external css

 ## Things I want to know more about